In the name of Allah, the Gracious, the Merciful

 Surat al-Naba 78:9-10

-Next, we have to clear our minds of negative thoughts and think positively as much as we can.
+Next, we should adopt Islamic mindfulness techniques to gain control over our negative thoughts.
 Thoughts are often difficult to regulate, but we do have a degree of control over what we choose to think about and reflect upon.
-The true believer should try to be an optimist, thinking the best about Allah and His decrees, rather than being a pessimist always dwelling upon the worst case scenario.
+The true believer should try to be an optimist, thinking the best about Allah and his decrees, rather than being a pessimist who always dwells upon the worst case scenario.

 One of the most destructive ways of thinking is to nurture hatred, envy, and malice towards others.
 Many times our hatred of others harms ourselves more than anyone else.
 We have to force ourselves to forgive others, to let go of grudges, and to calm pent up feelings of anger.
 The prophetic way is to cleanse our mind of hateful thoughts every morning and evening through prayer and supplication.